Interwar France: Appeasement and war: 1938–1939

 Appeasement was increasingly adopted as Germany grew stronger after 1933 since France suffered a stagnant economy, unrest in its colonies and bitter internal political fighting.
 Martin Thomas believed that appeasement was neither a coherent diplomatic strategy nor a copy of British policy.
 France appeased Italy over Ethiopia for fear of an alliance between Italy and Germany.

-When Hitler sent troops into the Rhineland, an area of Germany in which no troops were allowed, neither Paris nor London risked war and so nothing was done.
+When Hitler sent troops into the Rhineland, a demilitarised area of Germany in which no German troops were permitted, neither Paris nor London risked war and so nothing was done.

 The Blum government joined Britain in establishing an arms embargo during the Spanish Civil War (1936–39).
 Blum rejected support for the Spanish Republicans because his opponents threatened to spread the civil war to the deeply-divided France.
 As the Republicans faltered in Spain, Blum secretly supplied the cause with arms, funds and sanctuaries.
 Financial support and military co-operation with Poland also occurred.
 The government nationalized arms suppliers and dramatically increased its program of rearming the French military in a last-minute catch up with the Germans.

 France sought peace, even in the face of Hitler's escalating demands, by appeasing Germany, in co-operation with Britain. Édouard Daladier refused to go to war against Germany and Italy without British support when Neville Chamberlain tried to save peace through the Munich Agreement in 1938.
 France's military alliance with Czechoslovakia was sacrificed at Hitler's demand when France and Britain agreed to his terms at Munich.